Contents

 The oil and gas sector (O&G) has long been putting a premium on tradition and caution rather than innovation.
 Is there a place for AI in oil and gas?

-Half of the surveyed industry executives say they have already started using AI to help solve organizational challenges — and it’s easy to see why.
+Industry executives have already started exploring AI to help solve organizational challenges — and it’s easy to see why.
 From the earliest stage of exploration to the final steps of distribution, artificial intelligence promises to streamline processes while slashing operational expenses and addressing safety concerns.

 So how exactly does AI drive O&G companies’ growth agenda?